Gauravmrao/cv-volume-control/README.md

 2. **Cross-platform Compatibility**
    - Currently, the project uses PyCaw, which is specific to Windows systems.
 Cross-platform compatibility could be achieved by integrating audio libraries like `os` or platform-specific alternatives for Linux and macOS.

-3. **Gesture Customization**
-   - Allow users to customize gestures for different actions, making the tool adaptable to individual preferences or needs.

 ## Social Impact: Enabling Accessibility in Technology